ZcashFoundation/ZcashFoundation/WorkingGroups/ZcashMinersOrganization.md

 - _Statement of Purpose:_ This working group is intended to gather feedback and foster an open dialog from the overall mining community about what Zcash protocol priorities they may find important and try to provide a voice for the various mining groups and pools.
 With upcoming Forks and possible changes to Equilhash parameters it will be important to gather feedback about how miners may be affected.

  First steps:
- - Open a channel on the Chat to be called ZcashMinersOrg (?) (should this be a public channel?
-Or private?)
+ - Open a public channel on the Chat to be called ZcashMinersOrg
  - Compile a list of the 10 largest mining pools by zcha.in share size
  - Compile contact information about operators of those pools and invite them to join the chat group
  - Discuss what this group is about and if there are any immediate concerns or particular pain points that may need to be addressed with the way they operate and use Zcash?
 Are there any suggestions for improvement?